Military Reserves or National Guard

 WAGE GINI

-Military Reserves or National Guard has a wage GINI of 0.411, which is approximately the same than the national average of N/A. In other words, wages are distributed more evenly in Military Reserves or National Guard (shown in red) in comparison to the national average for those wage buckets (shown in gray).
+Military Reserves or National Guard has a wage GINI of 0.411, which is less than than the national average of 0.474.
+In other words, wages are distributed more evenly in Military Reserves or National Guard (shown in red) in comparison to the national average for those wage buckets (shown in gray).

 The graphic shows the distribution of average salaries by buckets for Military Reserves or National Guard Industry Group workers compared to the entire workforce in the country.